-On 15 November 2017, several news organizations began reporting that U.S. President Donald Trump reversed Obama-era conservation efforts involving the import of ivory from Zimbabwe and Zambia, sparking outrage.
+On 15 November 2017, several news organizations reported that President Donald Trump reversed Obama-era conservation efforts involving the import of ivory from Zimbabwe and Zambia, sparking outrage.

 US authorities will remove restrictions on importing African elephant trophies from Zimbabwe and Zambia.

 That means Americans will soon be able to hunt the endangered big game, an activity that garnered worldwide attention when a Minnesota dentist took Cecil, perhaps the world’s most famous lion, near a wildlife park in Zimbabwe.

 A US Fish and Wildlife Service spokesman said the move will allow the two African countries to include US sport hunting as part of their management plans for the elephants and allow them to put “much-needed revenue back into conservation.”

 Critics, however, note the restrictions were created by the Obama administration in 2014 because the African elephant population had dropped.
 The animals are listed in the US Endangered Species Act, which requires the US government to protect endangered species in other countries.

 However, a provision of the Endangered Species Act allows for restricted activities like the import of trophies if they are done “to enhance the propagation or survival of the affected species.”

 The 2014 restriction on importing elephant trophies included those that were hunted legally in those two countries.

 Safari Club International, a hunting advocacy group that filed a lawsuit challenging the restriction, first announced the regulation change on their web site.